opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 2. Update the query to `Do you have any black ones from Ray-Ban?`.
 3. Select **Search**.

 The agent maintains context from your original query while applying new constraints.
 The results now contain men's black sunglasses specifically from Ray-Ban.
-The following image shows the refined search results where you can select **View more** to view details for a search result.
+The following image shows the refined search results, where you can select **View more** to view details for a search result.

 ![Ray-bans](/assets/media/blog-images/2026-01-12-introducing-agentic-search-ui/blog-5-ray-ban.png)